ycm-core/ycmd/CONTRIBUTING.md

 - If you run tests and get failures on importing ycm_core that mention `initycm_core` or `PyInit_ycm_core`, you've built the C++ parts of ycmd for py2 and are trying to run tests in py3 (or vice-versa).
 Rebuild!
-- Use the `urllib` module from `python-future`:
+- Import the `urljoin` and `urlparse` functions from `ycmd/utils.py`:

     ```python
-    from future.moves.urllib.parse import urljoin, urlparse
+    from ycmd.utils import urljoin, urlparse
     ```